hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 If you want more information about the Puppet pizza module, checkout [the puppet forge page](https://forge.puppetlabs.com/hajee/pizza) for this module.

-###Getting to know miss Piggy
+###Getting to know Miss Piggy
 Miss Piggy looked like an ordinary robot.
 It just didn't do anything yet.
-Pietro needed to tell Miss piggy what he wanted.
-What kind of pizza he would like miss Piggy to make.
+Pietro needed to tell Miss Piggy what he wanted.
+What kind of pizza he would like Miss Piggy to make.
 Let's first see what ingredients Miss Piggy knew.
 Pietro looked in the manual and typed the command:

 ```sh
 $ puppet describe -l